caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public static IEnumerable<R> SelectMany<S, C, R>(this IEnumerable<S> source, Func<S, int, IEnumerable<C>> collectionSelector, Func<S, C, R> resultSelector);
 ```

 The `SelectMany()` method is, like `Select()`, a form of projection operation.
-In its two-type-parameter forms it projects each element of the sequence into its own sequence, then concatenates those sequences together to form the final output.
+In its two-type-parameter forms it uses `selector` to project each element of the sequence into a new sequence, then concatenates those sequences together to form the final output.
 Here's an example:

 ```
 // assume there is a class, Vertex